nickyiliwang0000/h/applied-javascript/intro-to-firebase.md

 console.log(firebaseKey);
 ```

-> You'll most often use `.push()` when you are creating an instance of something that needs to be unique (e.g. a user ID, a session, an ordered list of tasks to complete).
+> You'll most often use `push()` when you are creating an instance of something that needs to be unique (e.g. a user ID, a session, an ordered list of tasks to complete).

 #### `set()`
 The Firebase method `set()` is used to overwrite the data at a specific reference that you decide **and** for all its children.